tenzir/tenzir/web/docs/connectors/sqs.md

 from sqs --poll-time 20s
 ```

-Write the Tenzir version to SQS queue `tenzir`, creating the queue if it doesn't
+Write the Tenzir version 10 times to queue `tenzir`:
-exist:

 ```
+version
+| repeat 10
+| enumerate
-version | to sqs --create tenzir
+| to sqs tenzir
 ```